StellaWangGitHub/Time-Series-Analysis-on-Apple-Stock-/README.md

 After plotting the PACF against the lag for the daily volume, we see that the PACF is significant at lag 1.

 Use Box-Pierce test to decide whether series appears to be realization from a white noise process.
-Since p-value is less than 2.2e-16 which is super small, then we may conclude the series doesn't appear to be a realization from a white noise process.
+Since p-value is less than 2.2e-16 which is super small,  there is strong evidence that null hypothesis is false, so we reject null hypothesisthen that the series appears to be normalized , and so the series doesn't appear to be normalized (not a white noise process).

 Apply first difference operator to the time series that might reasonably be expected to remove the non-stationary component.
 After applying the first difference, we can see that there is non-seasonal and no trend.